delapuente/qasmsim/README.md

 The interpreter [golden path](https://en.wikipedia.org/wiki/Happy_path) is almost complete, although the following is still lacking before version `1.0.0`:

+ - [ ] Add trigonometric and exponential functions in real expressions.
  - [X] Create CLI interface.
    - [ ] Better formatting of results.
    - [X] Add --shots option + histogram output.
- - [ ] Add trigonometric and exponential functions in real expressions.
- - [ ] Add a semantic checker for checking the correctness of the program before runtime.
  - [X] Handle error paths.
    - [ ] Improve error hierarchy.
    - [ ] Add source references to errors.

+And planned for `1.1.0` is:

  - [ ] Allow including external source.
    - [ ] In the native lib.
    - [ ] In the WASM version.
+ - [ ] Add a semantic checker for checking the correctness of the program before runtime.
  - [ ] Semantic comments for documenting the gates.

 Although there is still no support for including external gate definitions,